knath2000/gentedekhorasan/memory-bank/projectbrief.md

     -   Engaging and delightful, encouraging exploration and regular use.
     -   Visually immersive, creating a unique and memorable experience.
     -   Respectful and appropriate for the sacred nature of the content.
-    -   Optimized for cross-platform performance, leveraging CDN for static data.
+    -   Optimized for cross-platform performance, leveraging Edge Config and API for data.

 ## 6. Technical Foundation (Expo Project)